 The early years, when the brain is developing most rapidly, present the greatest opportunity to help young children build a strong foundation for all future learning and skill building.
 A child's earliest experiences are literally built into the brain, so the quality of care and learning a child receives in the first years is very important, as it will impact future success in relationships, school and life.
 Read more about what children need for healthy development here.

 In Vermont, regulated child care programs can participate in the state’s voluntary quality recognition and improvement system, called STARS (STep Ahead Recognition System).
 We know that in order to gain the substantial and sustainable public investment necessary to support access to high-quality, affordable early care and learning programs, we need legislative and public support.
 To gain that support, we need a way to indicate and measure quality.
 Forty states use quality rating and recognition systems for this purpose.
 In Vermont, we use STARS, and high-quality is defined as 4 and 5 stars.
 For example:

 - The Legislature decided that state investment in Pre-K will be limited to 4- or 5-star programs or those with 3 stars and a plan to achieve 4 stars.

-- The Child Care Financial Assistance Program (CCFAP), which provides higher tuition assistance rates to families enrolled in programs with higher star recognition levels.
+- The Child Care Financial Assistance Program (CCFAP) provides higher tuition assistance rates to families enrolled in programs with higher star recognition levels.